BuptCIAGroup/SpecSeqPlusPlus/README.md

 ## Acknowledgements

+- The PHAT project for providing essential libraries and tools.
 - The GUDHI project for providing essential libraries and tools.
 - The CUDA development team for GPU acceleration support.